 Norco (acetaminophen / hydrocodone) and Alcohol / Food Interactions

-There are 2 alcohol/food/lifestyle interactions with Norco (acetaminophen / hydrocodone) which include:
+There is 1 alcohol/food/lifestyle interaction with Norco (acetaminophen / hydrocodone):

 HYDROcodone ↔ food

 Consumer information for this interaction is not currently available.

 GENERALLY AVOID: Alcohol may potentiate the central nervous system (CNS) depressant effects of opioid analgesics including hydrocodone.
 Concomitant use may result in additive CNS depression and impairment of judgment, thinking, and psychomotor skills.
 In more severe cases, hypotension, respiratory depression, profound sedation, coma, or even death may occur.